CopernicaMarketingSoftware/Documentation/Yothalot/php-pool.md

 # Yothalot\Pool

 If you want to run multiple jobs at the same time, you can make use of the Yothalot\Pool class.

-The pool class allows you to group multiple jobs into a pool, and wait for the first job to complete.
+This Pool class allows you to group multiple jobs, and wait for the first one to complete.
+The Pool class makes sure all jobs are started at the same time.

 ```php
 class Yothalot\Pool